Chris Volz

 Christopher Volz (born August 6, 1973) is an American singer who is best known as the lead vocalist of the nu metal band Flaw and as the former lead vocalist of Five Bolt Main.
 In 2007, Volz released a solo album through the independent record label Rock Ridge Music, titled Redemption.
 The collective projects of Volz have sold around 750,000 units in the United States (most of which with Flaw).
-The band has continued to record and tour and was involved in a plagiarism scandal in 2019 after which Volz fired guitarist Tommy Gibbons.
 Volz and the band appeared on The Late Show with Stephen Colbert in 2018.

 Music career

 On November 16, 2009, Flaw independently released Home Grown Studio Sessions.
 This is the first new material to be released by Flaw since Endangered Species in 2004.

 Volz announced that he was trying to rekindle relationships with other members of Flaw to release their fourth studio album and an EP by mid-2012 with a DVD release to follow, as well as work on Five.Bolt.Main material and solo material.
-He also announced that Flaw will be touring in mid March.
+He also announced that Flaw will be touring in mid-March.

 On July 17, 2013, it was announced that the band had returned to the "Through the Eyes" lineup of Volz, Jason Daunt, Lance Arny, Ryan Juhrs and Chris Ballinger.
 They have stated they are working on a new album and rehearsing for live shows in August 2013.

 In March 2021, multiple publications reported that Volz had repeatedly used racial slurs at a concert, leading to him being dropped by the record label that distributes his side project and solo albums.

+In 2022 Flaw released their latest full-length album in almost 5 years titled "Revival" with an associated tour.